 Mention of the name Ken Joyce brings to mind one of the most skilled and respected wrestlers who brought credibility to our sport for more than three decades.
 A master of the counter hold Ken was reputed to have a solution for just about every wrestling hold conceivable.
 Like most of the lighter men of his class his entire career was spent way down the bill, often opening tournaments to entertain the fans with a bit of wizardry and prepare them for the colour and excitement to come.
 In other words, a man who deserves more recognition and celebration than many of those who come more readily to mind.

-Born in Britain Ken was often associated with Canada because the family emigrated shortly after he was born in April, 1923.
+Born in Britain Ken was often associated with Canada because the family emigrated shortly after he was born on 26th April, 1923.
 The family returned to Britain in 1936 when father Harry brought a group of Canadian wrestlers to Britain, amongst them a young Whipper Billy Watson.
+Ken took up employment in one of the Northamptonshire shoe factories.
 Ken was already a skilled amateur wrestler.
 Although it has been reported that Ken turned professional in 1941, in Belfast against South African Ronnie Hurst we find find him (and brother Doug) wrestling regularly in Britain from April, 1948, the start of a long association with Dale Martin Promotions.
 One opponent that soon cropped up in the records, with whom Ken will be forever associated, is Eddie Capelli, with whom he tagged and claimed the European welterweight championship.
-On other occasions ken tagged with older brother, Doug, though the more aggressive and rugged style of Doug’s made them an incongruous pairing.
+On other occasions Ken tagged with older brother, Doug, though the more aggressive and rugged style of Doug’s made them an incongruous pairing.

 In 1959 Ken, along with George Kidd, Joe D’Orazio and Eddie Capelli, deserted Joint Promotions and went to work for the independents.
 He returned to Joint Promotions at the beginning of 1962 to continue an association that extended into the 1970s as a fine wrestler, and later referee.